Make your gift to The Big Issue Foundation worth even more – at no extra cost to you!

 The Gift Aid scheme is for gifts of money by individuals who pay UK tax.
 All charities have to be able to provide, when requested, a valid declaration through which Gift Aid has been claimed, so it’s incredibly important that any forms sent back to us are accurate and complete

-- The Gift Aid rules require the completion of a Gift Aid Declaration Form.
-This provides us with the minimum information required for us to be able to claim Gift Aid on a donation.
+- The Gift Aid rules require the completion of a postal Gift Aid Declaration Form or complete an Online Gift Aid Declaration.
+This provides us with the minimum information required for us to be able to claim Gift Aid on a gift.

 - Gift Aid can be claimed on individual and sponsorship donations that are made to The Big Issue Foundation